XiongPengNUS/rsome/docs/index.md

     Running time: 0.0426s

-In this sample code, a model object is created by calling the constructor <code>Model()</code> imported from the <code>rsome.ro</code> toolbox.
-Based on the model object, decision variables <code>x</code> and <code>y</code> are created by the method <code>dvar()</code>.
+In this sample code, a model object is created by calling the constructor `Model()` imported from the `rsome.ro` toolbox.
+Based on the model object, decision variables `x` and `y` are created by the method `dvar()`.
 These variables are then used in specifying the objective function and model constraints.
-The last step is calling the <code>solve()</code> method to solve the problem.
+The last step is calling the `solve()` method to solve the problem.
 Once the solution completes, a message showing the solution status and running time will be printed.

 You may find the interpretation of the solution status code of `linprog()` from the website [`scipy.optimize.linprog`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html).
-The status code <code>0</code> suggests that the problem was solved to optimality (subject to tolerances), and an optimal solution is available.
-The optimal solution and the corresponding objective value can be attained by the <code>get()</code> method.
+The status code `0` suggests that the problem was solved to optimality (subject to tolerances), and an optimal solution is available.
+The optimal solution and the corresponding objective value can be attained by the `get()` method.

 ```python